-Studies with open-ended questions and interviews have been conducted with over 1000 adults and parents of children with diagnosed tick-borne diseases to learn about their lived experiences.
-Dr. Hall, Founder of Ticks in Virginia, also regularly engages in conversations during outreach activities and has talked with hundreds of people with tick-borne diseases in Virginia.
-Results are shared in presentations and used to create resources and develop new studies to advance public health education and clinical practice.
+We have conducted surveys and interviews with over 1000 adults and caregivers of children with diagnosed tick-borne diseases to learn about their experiences living with these diseases.
+Dr. Hall, Founder of Ticks in Virginia, also regularly engages in conversations during outreach and has talked with thousands of people with tick-borne diseases in Virginia.
+Results are applied in practice and shared during presentations, used to create resources, and inform new studies to advance public health education and clinical practice.

-Over 400 adults and parents of children with a tick-borne disease participated in surveys about their experiences with healthcare providers related to the diagnosis, management, and treatment of their tick-borne disease.
-Nearly 50 of these participants participated in 30-minute follow-up interviews.
+Over 400 adults and parents of children with tick-borne disease participated in a mixed-methods study involving surveys and interviews on their experiences with healthcare providers related to the diagnosis, management, and treatment of their condition.
 Fifteen recommendations were developed through a thematic analysis of participants' responses.
-Recommendations are described on the Resources for Healthcare Providers page.
+Recommendations are highlighted on the Resources for Healthcare Providers page.

 Employees with a tick-borne disease experience symptoms that impact their ability to go to work (absenteeism), be fully present while at work (presenteeism), and/or be able to perform their job responsibilities at their highest potential (productivity).
 From a study with over 400 adults, the most common symptoms for all TBDs combined were fatigue & tiredness, upset stomach & nausea, joint pain & swelling, disturbed sleep, and headaches.